The Python Assert Statement

 >>> assert True

-Nothing happens when the code above is executed, since the condition evaluates to True
+Nothing happens when the code above is executed, since the condition evaluates to True.
+Alternatively, the condition in the example below evaluates to False:

 >>> assert False